thericcardomantelli/ConnectedObjects/Setup_NodeMCU.md

-Procedure for setting up NodeMCU starting from the installation using markdown format:
+Procedure for setting up NodeMCU.

 **1. Download and install the Arduino IDE:**
    - Go to the [Arduino website](www.arduino.cc/en/Main/Software) and download the Arduino IDE (version 1.8.6 in the tutorial).